XS-MLVP/UnityChipForXiangShan/.github/ISSUE_TEMPLATE/bug_report.md

 ## Checklist

 - [ ] I have searched the existing issues
-- [ ] I have added the appropriate tags
+- [ ] I have added the appropriate labels
 - [ ] I have reproduced the issue with the latest version
 - [ ] I have provided a detailed description of the bug
 - [ ] I have provided steps to reproduce the issue